The Múlagljúfur Canyon a hike you don’t want to miss

 • Tip: This location does not work well in harsh sunlight for photography.
 Depending on the sun’s direction, the waterfall or part of the canyon may be in very dark shadow areas.
 Nonetheless, this is an amazing location to visit at any time of the day.

-Overview of the Múlagljúfur Canyon Trail
+Overview of the Múlagljúfur Canyon Hiking Trail

 As mentioned earlier, I will present two different versions of this hike.